-Don't limit developing your purpose to a select group.
-If you do, you'll miss this great opportunity to engage your employees in this extremely important conversation.
+Generally, it is better not to limit developing your purpose to a select group.
+When you do, you miss the excellent opportunity to engage your employees in this critical conversation.

-You will find that the power of getting the Purpose into the organization comes from the repetition of discussing the Purpose as part of the normal routine of work.
-Here are 3 key thoughts that can help you adopt this powerful approach.
+In fact, you will find that the power of getting the Purpose into the organization comes from the repetition of discussing the Purpose as part of the work routine.
+To do that, here are three critical thoughts that can help you adopt this powerful approach.

-Months may not be appealing to you, because you want this done and move on to other issues.
-For something as important as Purpose, consistent discussion of the meaning of the words helps plant the seed in their mind.
+Months may seem too long and not appeal to you because you want this done and move on to other issues.
+But, for something as crucial as Purpose, the consistent discussion of words and their meaning helps plant the seed in their mind.

 Can it be done in days?
-Always possible, but I believe it is highly unlikely.
+Obviously, it is possible, but on the other hand, it is less likely to become part of the employee's or organization's vocabulary.
 My experience is repetition is best when working on important issues.
-And purpose, values, strategy, and goals need to be repeated early and often.
+And purpose, values, strategy, and goals are fundamental, therefore, need repetition - early and often.

-Instead of days to get this into people's minds, it will be months.
-In fact, a good rule of thumb is - when you are sick and tire of talking about Purpose, that is likely the point when many people begin to listen.
-If you want this to be quick, then just write a purpose and put it on the wall.
+Generally, it will be months and not days to get this into people's minds.
+In fact, a good rule of thumb is when you are sick and tired of talking about Purpose, that is likely the point when many people begin to listen.
+If you want this to be quick, write a purpose and put it on the wall.
 That is all it will be - a document on the wall.

 The creative process works best when you ACT - LEARN - ADJUST (ALA).
-Make sure that you apply ALA to creating your Purpose too.
+Make sure that you apply ALA when you create your Purpose.
 Create your first draft and give it to the people.
-If you want, start working on new thoughts and ideas for the second draft.
-But, don't put out the next draft until you get feedback from them.
+Work on new thoughts and ideas for the second draft if you want.
+But wait to put out the next draft until you get feedback from them.

-In the beginning you are looking for reasonable and workable ideas.
-As you continue your discussions and refine the words, you can become more selective.
-At some point declare that the current draft is acceptable as written until someone comes up with a great idea.
+In the beginning, look for reasonable and workable ideas.
+You can be more selective as you continue your discussions and refine the words.
+Then, at some point, declare that the current draft is acceptable as written until someone comes up with a great idea.

 The discussion about the Purpose is the key to the process.
-Ask or even require that all meetings include a short Purpose discussion, preferably at the beginning.
-If done at the beginning, it will engage your employees in developing your purpose and set the tone for topics that follow.
+Make it part of your meeting schedule.
+Start all meetings with a short Purpose discussion.
+When done at the beginning, it engages your employees to develop the purpose and set the tone for topics that follow.

-Make sure you dedicate time to go to meetings to hear the group discussions.
-That will help you understand why they are suggesting changes.
+And please make sure you have time to attend meetings to hear the group discussions.
+That helps you understand why they are suggesting changes.

 A Simple Process to Use

-Alter the times shown below to fit your particular situation.
-The key is to provide enough time to engage your employees in the discussion.
-Keep in mind that when you are developing your purpose - repeat, repeat, repeat!
+The times shown below can be changed to fit your particular situation.
+I think providing enough time to engage your employees in the discussion is critical.
+Remember, when you are developing your purpose - repeat, repeat, repeat!